HugoArrondelle/The_Mars_Rover_Kata/README.md

 ### Run Program

-The main expects an argument the name of the file
+The main expects an argument the file of input

+    * make
-    make run
+    * make run